If you really believe the British can't cook, you've swallowed one of the 10 most common myths about the UK.

 The Queen has the power to appoint some high ranking clergy and to grant some honors - knighthoods and such - in her annual birthday honors list.
 But all of these appointments are with the advice and consent of her officials.

 The real power of the Queen and also, increasingly, of Prince Charles, is a matter of behind the scenes influence.
-Queen Elizabeth has been on the throne for sixty years and takes her role very seriously.
-She has known all the Prime Ministers, the MPs and power brokers throughout those sixty years, so most people assume she has built up a certain amount of wisdom and experience.
+Queen Elizabeth has been on the throne for 65 years and takes her role very seriously.
+She has known all the Prime Ministers, the MPs and power brokers throughout those years, so most people assume she has built up a certain amount of wisdom and experience.
 No one knows what she discusses with the Prime Minister during their regular meetings, but it would not be surprising if various Prime Ministers have sought her advice and opinion.

 Because there is no written constitution, the Queen's role is a matter of custom and any behind the scenes influence she wields can only be offered subtly and with the utmost discretion.